City Walks Through Italy: Your Guide to 20 Must-See Destinations

 19. Erice, Sicily

-The medieval town of Erice sits on top of a hill at an altitude of 751m, offering great views in all directions.
+The medieval town of Erice is located on a 751-m-high hill, offering great views in all directions.

-Take the 3km cableway ride (known as the Funivia) from Trapani to enter the city through the Porta Trapani.
+You can enter the city through the Porta Trapani by taking the 3km cableway ride (known as the Funivia) from Trapani.

 Wander the delightful streets, visiting boutique artisan shops and restaurants with great views.